Smith Drug Company Established

 A Suburban Campus

 Ken Couch decided that a suburban campus would be most appropriate for future growth of Smith Drug Company.
 Private offices were elected over open environments wherever feasible, and the campus boasts walking paths, a gym, and on-site direct care physicians.
-The expansive warehouse was designed to accommodate the latest in automated equipment, including an intricate carrousel order-picking system.
+The expansive warehouse was designed to accommodate the latest in automated equipment, including an intricate carousel order-picking system.

 A Proud Heritage and Bright Future